mohit076/VR_Assignment1_MohitNaik_IMT2022076/README.md

 - **Preprocessing** - Converted image to grayscale, resized to a fixed scale, applied Gaussian blurring to reduce noise and used adaptive thresholding to create a binary image where coins are highlighted.

-- **Region-based Segmentation** - Isolated and detected individual coins using contours and circularity measures.
+- **Region-based Segmentation** - Isolated, detected and segmented individual coins using contours and circularity measures.

 - **Output** - Images with coin outlines are saved, and the total number of coins present in the images is printed on the terminal.